seqwell/LongPlex/CONTRIBUTING.md

 ### Promote the Registered Workflow on Latch

-On [Latch](https://console.latch.bio/workflows/), select the "seqWell LongPlex Demux" workflow.
+1. On [Latch](https://console.latch.bio/workflows/), select the "seqWell LongPlex Demux" workflow.
-Select the "Development" tab.
+2. Select the "Development" tab.
-Expand the dropdown for the appropriate version.
+3. Expand the dropdown for the appropriate version.
-Create an alias for the version, `vD.D.D`.
+4. Create an alias for the version, `v#.#.#`.
-Fill in the "Version Notes" with a list of changes made since the previous release.
+5. Fill in the "Version Notes" with a list of changes made since the previous release.
-Select "Release".
+6. Select "Release".
-Select "Make Public".
+7. Select "Make Public".
-Select "Confirm".
+8. Select "Confirm".

-### Switch the Main Branch version to a dev version
+### Switch the Main Branch version to a Dev Version

-Follow the instructions under "Update the Version" but select a dev version, `D.D.D-dev`.
+Follow the instructions under "Update the Version" but specify a dev version, `#.#.#-dev`.
 Push the change to GitHub.